elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/native-prototypes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The only time it is recommended to create a native prototype extension is when you need to create a Polyfill for a method that exists in the JavaScript specification, but is not yet supported by a particular JavaScript engine.
+  <div><strong>Interview Response:</strong> You should only use a native prototype extension when you need to create a Polyfill for a method that exists in the JavaScript standard but is not yet supported by a particular JavaScript engine.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />